Make (Good) Trouble’s management team have over 30 years’ experience delivering award-winning, world-class content to global audiences.

 Daisy set up Make (Good) Trouble productions with her sister Tayler in 2018.
-This is their second venture together, having spent a decade developing digital strategies and digital and social media content for TV and radio shows including Mr Selfridge, Alan Carr Chatty Man, The Last Leg and Holby City.
+This is their second venture together, having spent a decade developing digital strategies and content for TV and radio shows including Mr Selfridge, Alan Carr Chatty Man, The Last Leg and Holby City.

 Daisy is mum of two teenage girls and is the driving force behind Make (Good) Trouble.

 Tayler is responsible for creating and developing editorial, radio and podcast projects at Make (Good) Trouble as well as and heading up the social media offer.

 Previously, Tayler worked for digital agencies, developing editorial and content for large scale websites and digital experiences including Barclays Bank, American Express and River Island.

 Tayler managed the social media for BBC Radio 4’s The Archers for five years, building their social media audience from scratch.
 Alongside her sister Daisy, Tayler has been instrumental in developing content strategies for broadcast shows and production companies, notably for Sky, Freemantle Media, ITV, BBC and Channel 4.

 Jane is responsible for creating and developing film and video as well developing strong links with schools and colleges at Make (Good) Trouble productions.

 Jane has been actively working in the TV industry for the past 20 years, where she worked as Producer and Assistant Producer on Celebrity Big Brother, Fame Academy and Super Nanny to name but a few.

 Lola Ray, Junior Content Producer